fujidaiti/dart-fix-hints/README.md

-# fix_me_mcp (WIP)
+# dart_fix_hints (WIP)

 ## Overview

-`fix_me_mcp` is a minimal Dart MCP server that exposes a tool to describe diagnostics by id(s).
+`dart_fix_hints` is a minimal Dart MCP server that exposes a tool to describe diagnostics by id(s).
 It communicates over stdio and is intended to be hosted by an AI agent or any MCP-compliant client.

 ### Current tool